 The Company's Articles of Incorporation require that 5% to 10% of earnings should be distributed as employee remuneration and a maximum of 2% of earnings will be allocated as directors and supervisors' remuneration.
 The earnings are determined based on the Company's pre-tax income before the deduction of the amount of remuneration to employees and directors and supervisors.
 Employees who are entitled to receive the abovementioned employee remuneration, include the employees of subsidiaries of the Company who meet certain specific requirements.

-The Company did not accrue any remuneration to employees and directors and supervisors for the years ended December 31, 2021 and 2020 as it incurred a net loss in 2021 and 2020.
+The Company did not accrue any remuneration to employees and directors and supervisors for the years ended December 31, 2022 and 2021 as it incurred a net loss in 2022 and 2021.

-(q) Non-operating income and loss
+(s) Non-operating income and loss